RareSkills/solana-tutorial/content/solana-account-owner/solana-account-owner.md

 However, the system program does not offer a mechanism for a signer to directly write data to the account.

-The account showed in the example above is a keypair account, or what we might consider a "regular Solana wallet."
+The account showed in the example above is a keypair account, or what we might consider a "regular Solana wallet".
 The system program is the owner of keypair accounts.

 ## PDAs and keypair accounts initialized by programs are owned by the program
 The reason programs can write to PDAs or keypair accounts that were created outside the program but initialized by the program, is because the program owns them.

-We will explore initialization more closely when we discuss the re-initialization attack, but for now, the important takeaway is that **initializing an account changes the owner of the account from the system program the program.**
+We will explore initialization more closely when we discuss the re-initialization attack, but for now, the important takeaway is that **initializing an account changes the owner of the account from the system program to the program.**

 To illustrate this, consider the following program that initializes a PDA and a keypair account.
 The Typescript test will console log the owner before and after the initialization transaction.